 Seek out a competent professional to help you develop appropriate scripts for your children.
 When a parent is told to wait for things to settle down by professionals, the children are immediately vulnerable to the other parent=s efforts to emotionally damage them.
 The silence from the parent actually reinforces the brainwashing parent to continue brainwashing.

 You need to learn how to “String Pearls” with your children by creating positive anticipation with them.
 When you string activities and events with your children together, you create positive anticipation with your children by getting inside their imagination.
-To learn more about how to insulate your children by Stringing Pearls with your children, go to www.ParentsInConflict.com/courses and read the series of articles that will teach you how to string pearls with your children.
-Read the blog for additional articles on coparenting strategies with a high conflict coparent at www.HowToCoparent.com
+To learn more about how to insulate your children by Stringing Pearls with your children, go to www.ParentsInConflict.com/lessons and read the series of articles that will teach you how to string pearls with your children.
+Read the blog for additional articles on coparenting strategies with a high conflict coparent at the Parents In Conflict Blog

 Deena Stacer, PhD, has been teaching parents how to end the conflict and save the children, using proven strategies, scripts and skills that protect the child from being damaged by a high conflict custody flight, since 1997 for the San Diego Courts.
 She has traveled as far away as Hong Kong to teach court professionals here strategies to end conflict and protect the children.

-She offers online co-parenting classes at www.ParentsInConflict.com/Courses.
+She offers online co-parenting classes at http://www.parentsinconflict.com/lessons.
 These courses cover parallel parenting approaches, scripts, skills, strategies to disengage from the fight and use the energy to get into the child’s world and give them the skills they need to grow up happy, well adjusted and fulfilled.
 Parents receive a certificate of completion after attending the online course.
-If you live in San Diego, you can attend the live courses she teaches in person.

 Deena Stacer can be reached toll free at 800-980-0434 or by email at Doc@DeenaStacer.com